 It’s a common scenario that people who have physical limitations like bad knees try to ignore any form of physical movement.
 It’s their inner fear that drives them to do that which eventually leads to many complex problems.

 If you have a bad knee just relax!
 Don’t let your fear overcome you.
-For your benefit, there are many treadmill units available that make sure you walk and jog with a significantly less impact on your bad knees.
+For your benefit, there are many treadmill units available that make sure you walk and jog with significantly less impact on your bad knees.

 If you follow these while exercising, I’m hopeful your knees will appreciate it.